Once a month I have a date with my money. And no, I’m not completely mad.

 #4: Diarising your saving habit

-It’s easy to be savvy for a month or so, but a permanent approach to saving often requires a mind-set shift.
-By having a regular date with your money and properly tracking your finances, the routine and structure of repeating this exercise can begin to reinforce positive saving behaviours.
+A permanent change in your approach to personal finance requires a mindset shift.
+By having a regular date with your money and properly tracking your finances, the routine and structure of repeating this exercise can begin to reinforce positive personal finance behaviours.

 #5: Providing a source of inspiration